 Pfohl also discovered a knack for time management.
 “Balancing my personal and professional life while going through the program forced me to be more focused and accountable for my time,” she said.
 It’s a mindset that has served her well.
 “Practicing thoughtful time management has made me more effective and efficient.”

 Her increased aptitude has not gone unnoticed.
-In November 2013, she was promoted to executive vice president of Sunrock.
-In her new position, she is responsible for the legal, compliance, human resources, and administrative functions of the organization.
+She was promoted to executive vice president of Sunrock, becoming responsible for the legal, compliance, human resources, and administrative functions of the organization.
 She’s also involved in setting the company’s strategic direction and implementing change management initiatives.

-One lesson that she took away from the program is especially important to her in her new role – the significance of a strong team.
+One lesson that she took away from the program is especially important to her in this role – the significance of a strong team.
 “The value of a successful team is one that builds on individual strengths for the collective good of the team,” she said.
-“Even though team members may have different technical competencies, work styles, and strengths, the end result is a deeper appreciation for the value of teamwork and a celebration of individual strengths.”graduate programs mba
+“Even though team members may have different technical competencies, work styles, and strengths, the end result is a deeper appreciation for the value of teamwork and a celebration of individual strengths.”